Skip to content

 Just published by Napa-Solano Audubon Society, the atlas would make a splendid holiday gift not just for birders but for anyone with an interest in California nature.

 It provides descriptions of historic range, breeding behavior, and conservation status for 151 birds that nest in Solano County.
-It also offers 350 color photos by sixty Bay Area bird photographers, including 44 images by GGAS’s own board member and birding instructor Bob Lewis.
-And it has detailed color maps for each species, created by GGAS instructor and mapping professional Rusty Scalf.
+It also offers 350 color photos by sixty Bay Area bird photographers, including 44 images by GGBA’s own board member and birding instructor Bob Lewis.
+And it has detailed color maps for each species, created by GGBA instructor and mapping professional Rusty Scalf.

 Sample inside pages of Breeding Birds of Solano County